You Keep Telling Yourself That

 , yes, some people really do value abstract things like friendship

 Another option involves no morals.
-One person believes something, and another, more knowledgeable person knows better, but doesn't feel like explaining, whether it's because they're a jerkass, because trying to explain would be an exercise in frustration, or something else.
-Instead, when the less informed side tells the more informed side what they believe they know, the more informed side just tells them to believe what they want to believe.
+One person believes something, and another, more knowledgeable person knows better, but doesn't feel like explaining, whether it's because they're a jerkass, because they know trying to explain won't accomplish anything, or something else.
+Instead, when the less informed side tells the more informed side what they believe they know, the more informed side will condescendingly humor them with this retort.

 Ofttimes whoever says this will add, "maybe soon/one day/eventually you'll actually believe it," implying that deep down, even the rationalizer him/herself realizes the argument is a lie